 Cheaper insurance is not always cheaper, ill effect of having loss coverage is when you are involved in an accident you will have to take money to cover the damages from your savings.

-Have a broad form of cargo coverage, some insurance companies cover only for specific perils.
+Having a broad form of cargo coverage, some insurance companies cover only specific perils.
 If your cargo falls outside the specific peril list you may have to cover the cargo with your own money.

 So take a broad form of cargo coverage, it covers you for any eventuality that might occur with your cargo.